Skip to main content

 It is important that the country, Chamber of Commerce number and VAT number are entered correctly in the client details of the organisation receiving your invoice (as shown in the table above).

-Navigate to the event > Click on the three dots to the right of the organisation > Edit customer.
+Navigate to the event > Click on the three dots to the right of the client > Edit.

 Sending an invoice from MICE via the Peppol network